e-mage-gh/nestjs-shopify-guards/README.md

 }
 ```
 ## You can also use the guards with custom options
-You can change the default HMAC header name, the default HMAC query parameter name, or the allowed timestamp leeway:
+You can change the default HMAC header name, the default HMAC query parameter name, the allowed timestamp leeway, or the regex used to validate the `shop` domain:

 ```typescript
 import { ShopifyGuardsModule } from '@e-mage/nestjs-shopify-guards';